TokTok/spec/spec.md

 because they start searching for each other while they have not announced themselves.

-For this reason, after the peer is announced successfully for 17 seconds, announce packets are sent aggressively every 3 seconds to each known close peer (in the list of 8 peers) to search aggressively for peers that know the peer we are searching for.
+For this reason, after the peer is announced successfully, for 17 seconds announce packets are sent aggressively every 3 seconds to each known close peer (in the list of 8 peers) to search aggressively for peers that know the peer we are searching for.

+After this, toxcore sends requests once per 15 seconds initially, then uses linear backoff to increase the interval.
+In detail, the interval used when searching for a given friend is at least 15 and at most 2400 seconds, and within these bounds is calculated as one quarter of the time since we began searching for the friend or some peer reported that the friend was announced.

 There are other ways this could be done and which would still work but, if making your own implementation, keep in mind that these are likely not the most